 - 1. Familiarize yourself with this manual.

 - 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

 - 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

-- 5. Close the suction and discharge valves.
+- 5. Close the suction and discharge valves

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.

-This pump is designed to handle liquids containing large entrained solids or slurries.
+This pump is designed to handle mild industrial corrosives, residues or slurries containing large entrained solids.
 Do not attempt to pump volatile, corrosive, or flammable materials which may damage the pump or endanger personnel as a result of pump failure.